GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 In order to measure the effectiveness of ad campaigns, advertisers and publishers need to know when an ad click or view leads to a [conversion](/digging-into-the-privacy-sandbox/#conversion), such as a purchase or sign-up.
 Historically, this has been done with **third-party cookies**.
-Now, the Event Conversion Measurement API enables the correlation of an event on a publisher's website with a subsequent conversion on an advertiser site without involving mechanisms that can be used to recognize a user across sites.
+Now, the Attribution Reporting API enables the correlation of an event on a publisher's website with a subsequent conversion on an advertiser site without involving mechanisms that can be used to recognize a user across sites.